NicholasSynovic/nicholassynovic.github.io/content/summaries/fully-convolutional-networks-for-semantic-segmentation.md

 > What type of paper is this work?

-This is a deep learning computer vision semantic segmenation paper.
+This is a deep learning computer vision semantic segmentation paper.

 ### Context

 > What other *types* of papers is the work related to?

-This paper is related to works that involve the development of semantic segmenation techniques.
+This paper is related to works that involve the development of semantic segmentation techniques.

 ### Contributions